-Once you have changed the system user credentials in this way, you will need to restart the BI Server and BI Presentation Server before these changes will take effect.
-The easiest way to do this is using Fusion Middleware Control - selecting Business Intelligence and Restart All Components.
+When you have changed the system user credentials in this way, restart the BI Server and Presentation Services.
+In Fusion Middleware Control - select Business Intelligence and Restart All Components.

 The new trusted user from the authentication provider (for example, Oracle Internet Directory, Active Directory), is configured for Oracle Business Intelligence.